 On January 4th 2011 UK VAT is due to be increased to 20% (from its current 17.5%).
-This article summarises the considerations which users of time@work and expense@work will need to take into account in the setup of their systems.
+This article summarises the considerations which users of [email protected] and [email protected] will need to take into account in the setup of their systems.

-The exact nature of the changes which will need to be made will depend on your System Setup and you may wish to have a systems@work Consultant carry out these changes.
+The exact nature of the changes which will need to be made will depend on your System Setup and you may wish to have a [email protected] Consultant carry out these changes.

 Additionally the following guidelines will be of general assistance: